meruff/trailhead-leaderboard/README.md

 **Now built using Lightning Web Components!**

-This is a simple app that displays Trailhead users on a leaderboard table using Salesforce Lightning Web Components.
+This is a simple app that displays Trailhead users on a leader board table using Salesforce Lightning Web Components.
 The bulk of the work happens in a scheduled Apex class that calls out to a custom Trailhead API.
 This API pulls back profile data and inserts it into your Salesforce org in a custom Object named `Trailblazer__c`.
 The page simply queries for and displays the `Trailblazer__c` records.
-Users can add themselves to the leaderboard by clicking "Add New" at the top right of the page.
+Users can add themselves to the leader board by clicking "Add New" at the top right of the page.

 ![Desktop Desktop](images/screenshot.png "Desktop View")